IBM/BlockchainNetwork-CompositeJourney/README.md

 If the composer-rest-server started successfully you should see these two lines are output:
 ```
+Discovering types from business network definition ...
+Discovered types from business network definition
+Generating schemas for all types in business network definition ...
+Generated schemas for all types in business network definition
+Adding schemas for all types to Loopback ...
+Added schemas for all types to Loopback
 Web server listening at: http://localhost:3000
 Browse your REST API at http://localhost:3000/explorer
 ```